Interacting with Americans and Canadians

 words from the U.S. Bill of Rights, "All men are created

 equal."
-And, they know "men" applies to both men
+And these days they know "men" applies to both men

 Approaching these service workers or anyone else throughout